 Before Zhalia could offer her comfort, the Queen quickly sat up and held her close in a tight embrace.
 She was now crying in Zhalia's bosom.

 Zhalia looked at her curiously.

 "I couldn't tell him goodbye, and that I love him."
 Piper said distraughtly as more tears fell.
 "I am a terrible mother."

 "No, you're not."
 Zhalia replied, shaking her head.
-She soon embraced her back.
-She was giving her long hair a gentle stroke.
+She soon embraced her back, giving her long hair a gentle stroke.
 "What you did was for your son's survival.
 I call that love."

 "Zhalia," the Queen said.

 She heard the slight seriousness in her tone.
-Zhalia also felt Her Queen loosen her embrace a bit.
-Piper had cried away all her sorrow.
+Zhalia also felt Her Queen had loosen her embrace a bit.
+Piper wasn't crying anymore, either.

 "I am going to have to ask you to break your vow," Piper stated seriously, laying her head in Zhalia's bosom still.

 Zhalia was taken aback.
 She closed her eyes for a moment before opening them again.

 "Understood."
 Zhalia responded, looking intimidating through her niqāb.